gjonathansteward/FYP-network-automation/README.md

 This project is a personal development while during my final year within university with Staffordshire University!
 Follow the guys in my department here on twitter, they are some fantastic teachers! https://twitter.com/StaffsNetworks

+**If you want to read my final dissertation, go and check it out here: http://jonathansteward.co.uk/index.php/2017-18-dissertation-implementation-of-network-operation-automation/**

 This project implemented 3 main pieces of automation

 1 - Removal of pyhsical interfaces from aggregate interfaces triggered either via the CLI/SYSLOG